a-r-t/SER-225-Game-Platformer/docs/GameDetails/GameDetailsSubSections/MapSubSections/npcs.md

 Lining the rectangle up with the text and the NPC is a total PITA.
 Those random `+ 2s` and `- 8s` was just me moving the graphics pixel by pixel until I was happy with the position.

+The image file for the walrus is `Walrus.png`.